Establishing Your Life In Recovery

 Start Your Life In Sobriety

 The world is full of good people, many of whom you will be meeting and sharing life with after substance abuse treatment.
-You will find yourself desiring a new start, which includes cutting certain people loose who have negatively influenced your life.
+You may find yourself desiring a new start, which includes cutting certain people loose who have negatively influenced your life.
 You will treasure your newfound sobriety, and new friends are a part of that.
-Call a recovery specialist for help finding the right addiction treatment center for you.
+Call a treatment provider to discuss addiction treatment options.